School Acceptance Rate SAT Range Median Salary (10yr) Worth It?

 29.1% 1230–1490 $75,121 Good ROI

 It's not just about having good grades.
-The most selective colleges have far more qualified applicants than spots available.
+The most competitive colleges have far more qualified applicants than spots available.
 Harvard, for example, could fill its freshman class multiple times over with students who have 4.0 GPAs and 1550+ SATs.

 What separates accepted students from rejected ones at sub-10% schools?